octopusinvitro/everypolitician-popolo-npm/README.md

 ## About

+This project uses [Jasmine](http://jasmine.github.io/) for JavaScript tests.

 There is an Eslint configuration file to check the JS syntax.

-CI files have been added to be used with Travis and GitLab.
+Also, CI files have been added to be used with Travis and GitLab.

 ## Installing